The BRAT Diet

-BRAT is an acronym for the foods included in the diet.
-They are bananas, rice, applesauce, and toast (1).
-It is also called the bland diet and is suggested for people with acute diarrheai XThe passing of watery stools more than 3 times a day, which can be caused by infections or a side-effect of certain medications. and/or vomiting.
+BRAT is an acronym for bananas, rice, applesauce, and toast (1).
+The BRAT diet, also known as the bland diet, is suggested for people with acute diarrheai XThe passing of watery stools more than 3 times a day, which can be caused by infections or a side-effect of certain medications. and/or vomiting.

 More On The BRAT Diet

 The BRAT diet consists of foods that are easy to digest and low in fat and fiber.
 Raw and uncooked foods are not recommended.
 This diet has a mild flavor and is less acidic, enabling fewer bowel movementsi XThe removal of harmful waste in our body in the form of feces (the last step in the digestion process). .

 The diet is low in nutritional value.
 Hence, following it for two to three days and then getting back to a regular balanced diet is recommended.